-Middle School Teachers who are looking for ways to meet the Engineering Standards in NGSS will love Mosa Mack Science.
+Middle school teachers who are looking for ways to meet the engineering standards in the Next Generation Science Standards (NGSS) will love Mosa Mack Science.
 Be sure to use Mosa Mack's units in a way that keeps the science content central to solving the problem at hand.
 This way you can help kids to see science as necessary and useful.
 When letting kids design their own investigations, start by placing all the materials they might want to use at a central location.
 It's important to give kids time to puzzle over their problem, look over the materials, and make a plan.
-Allow your students to share out plans with the class and build on each other’s ideas.Continue reading Show less
+Allow your students to share out plans with the class and build on each other's ideas.Continue reading Show less

 Key Standards Supported